jcolag/Notoboto/README.md

 ## History (of the Project, Not in General)

-One upon a time, I used the original version of [**Boost Note**](https://boostnote.io/) to manage my notes.
+Once upon a time, I used the original version of [**Boost Note**](https://boostnote.io/) to manage my notes.
 It didn't do too much, and despite the overhead of an Electron app, it generally worked, which kept me happy.

 When the **Boost Note** team decided to form a service business and overhaul their application, I wished them well, but decided that I didn't fit the target audience for that.
 I wanted something lighter-weight, with no worries about somebody else's security.
 But I also want to work with my existing notes, which **Boost Note** stored as Markdown-embedded-in-CSON, where CSON comes from CoffeeScript's object notation model comparable to JSON, and where Microsoft tried to push CoffeeScript as the natural evolution to JavaScript, because Microsoft either has no sense of irony or has forgotten about the [Microsoft Coffee](https://microsoft-coffee.medium.com/) debacle.